 Every parent has a pile of Tupperware and plastic bottles along with lids of varying shapes and sizes.
-Instead of trying to find each bottle’s matching lid mate, turn the task into a toddler-friendly indoor activity.
+Instead of trying to find each bottle’s matching lid mate, turn the task into a kids-friendly indoor activity.
 Not only will it keep them occupied for a bit, but it helps them develop their fine motor skills.

 Pairing similar-shaped lids to the correct bottle is an educational task that is disguised as a fun matching activity.

 9. Color Match